tychovbh/js-expansion/README.md

 // default direction asc
 const sortedCollection = collection.sortBy('id')

-// Delete element from arrat
+// Delete element from array
+const deleteCollection = collection.delete(2)

-const deleteCollection = collection.delete('id', 2)
+// Delete element from array with objects const deleteCollection = collection.delete(2, 'id')

+// Add new element to the Array if the value is already present in the collection is does not adds it again. const addCollection = collection.save(1)

-// Add new element to the Array const addCollection = collection.save({
+// Add new element to the Array with objects const addCollection = collection.save({
     id: 3,
     name: 'klaas'
 })

-OR

-// Add new element to the Array if the value is already present in the collection is does not adds it again. const addCollection = collection.save(1)

 // Update existing element in the array (default updates on key `id`) const updateCollection = collection.save({